-Social media can be an integral part of your omnichannel campaigns because companies can trigger communications based on activity on these platforms.
+Social media can be an integral part of your omnichannel campaigns because companies can trigger communications and customer interactions based on activity on these platforms.
 For example, if a customer tweets at a company asking for support, their customer success team can pull the customer’s info from their Twitter username and provide the help they need.

 By integrating SMS into their omnichannel communication strategy, companies can reach customers via a less competitive medium and even expect better responses.
 Since SMS is a more personal communication channel, take pains to use it with care.
 Recipients will have even less tolerance for spam than they do with email, and you must ensure customers opt-in to receive messages before you send them anything.

-Omnichannel strategies are not limited to the digital realm; they can also include in-person interactions.
+Omnichannel strategies for customer loyalty are not limited to the digital realm; they can also include in-person interactions.
 If feasible for your company, in-person engagement with customers is the best way to detect how they’re feeling about their experience with your brand, something that can get lost in translation when communicated through other channels.

 Benefits of omnichannel engagement

-The success of any modern-day engagement strategy hinges on how your target audience reacts to your customer-facing communications.
+The success of any modern-day engagement strategy for customer satisfaction hinges on how your target audience reacts to your customer-facing communications.
 Shoppers today utilize countless platforms and social media to shop and consume content; adopting an omnichannel engagement strategy allows you to seamlessly connect with them.
 Omnichannel customer engagement benefits customers and organizations in several ways:

 More accurate personalization